 - East Potomac Park

-- Rooftop Bars in Washington DC
+- Rooftop bars in Washington, D.C.

-- Rooftop of the W Hotel (tickets required)
+- The W Hotel rooftop (tickets required)

 - Anywhere along the National Mall between 14th Street and the Capitol